Justin Theroux

-Justin Paul Theroux (/θəˈroʊ/ thə-ROH; born August 10, 1971) is an American actor and filmmaker.
+Justin Paul Theroux (/θəˈroʊ/ thə-ROH; born August 10, 1971) is an American actor.
 He gained recognition for his partnership with David Lynch on the surrealist art films Mulholland Drive (2001) and Inland Empire (2006).
-He also appeared in films such as Romy and Michele's High School Reunion (1997), American Psycho (2000), Charlie's Angels: Full Throttle (2003), Strangers with Candy (2005), Miami Vice (2006), Wanderlust (2012), The Girl on the Train (2016), The Spy Who Dumped Me (2018), On the Basis of Sex (2018), Bumblebee (2018), Lady and the Tramp (2019), and Beetlejuice Beetlejuice (2024).
+He also appeared in films such as Romy and Michele's High School Reunion (1997), American Psycho (2000), Zoolander (2001), Charlie's Angels: Full Throttle (2003), Miami Vice (2006), The Girl on the Train (2016), Bumblebee (2018), Beetlejuice Beetlejuice (2024), and The Devil Wears Prada 2 (2026).

-Theroux was a screenwriter for films such as the action comedy Tropic Thunder (2008), the superhero film Iron Man 2 (2010), and the musical comedy drama Rock of Ages (2012).
+Theroux was a screenwriter for such comedy films as Tropic Thunder (2008) and Rock of Ages (2012), as well as the superhero film Iron Man 2 (2010).
 He made his directorial debut with the romantic comedy film Dedication (2007).

 Theroux starred as Kevin Garvey in the HBO mystery drama series The Leftovers (2014–2017), for which he received widespread praise and was nominated for the Critics' Choice Television Award for Best Actor in a Drama Series.
-He also starred as Dr. James Mantleray in the Netflix comedy drama miniseries Maniac (2018).
-From 2021 to 2023, he portrayed Allie Fox in the Apple TV+ adaptation of The Mosquito Coast, based on the novel by his uncle Paul Theroux.
-In 2023, he also starred in the HBO satirical political miniseries White House Plumbers.
+Other television roles include the recurring role of Joe in Six Feet Under (2003–2004), Dr. James Mantleray in the Netflix miniseries Maniac (2018), Allie Fox in the Apple TV+ adaptation of The Mosquito Coast (2021–2023), and Mr. House in the Amazon Prime Video adaptation of Fallout (2025–present).

 Early life and education

 Theroux was born on August 10, 1971, in Washington, D.C.
 His mother, Phyllis Grissim Theroux, is an essayist and author, and his father, Eugene Albert Theroux (b.
 1938), is a lawyer at Baker & McKenzie in Washington.
-Theroux is the nephew of the travel writer and novelist Paul Theroux, novelist and poet Alexander Theroux, author Peter Theroux, and novelist and educator Joseph Theroux; he is the cousin of British journalists and documentary filmmakers Louis and Marcel Theroux.
+Theroux is the nephew of the travel writer and novelist Paul Theroux, novelist and poet Alexander Theroux, author Peter Theroux, and novelist and educator Joseph Theroux; he is the cousin of British-American journalists and documentary filmmakers Louis and Marcel Theroux.
 His father is of half French-Canadian and half Italian descent.
 Through his mother, Theroux is a great-great-grandson of financier, banker and railroad magnate H. B. Hollins, and of music critic and author Gustav Kobbé.

 Theroux attended Lafayette Elementary School, Annunciation School, and the Field School.
 He first started acting while in high school at the Buxton School, in Williamstown, Massachusetts.

-He graduated from Bennington College in 1993 with a B.A. in visual arts and drama.
+He graduated from Bennington College in 1993 with a Bachelor of Arts in visual arts and drama.